The Devil's Own: Filming

-Principal photography began in February 1996, with the script "still in flux"; according to The New York Times, "ego clashes, budget overruns and long delays plagued the project."
-Pitt "threatened to quit early in the shoot, complaining that the script was incomplete and incoherent" and later "denounced the movie as 'the most irresponsible bit of film making – if you can even call it that – that I've ever seen.'"
+Principal photography began on February 5, 1996, with the script "still in flux"; according to The New York Times, "ego clashes, budget overruns and long delays plagued the project".
+Pitt "threatened to quit early in the shoot, complaining that the script was incomplete and incoherent" and later "denounced the movie as 'the most irresponsible bit of film making – if you can even call it that – that I've ever seen'".

 To ease Pitt's frustrations, the producers hired screenwriter Terry George one week before principal photography was to start.
 George's primary purpose was to concentrate on helping further develop Pitt's character Frankie McGuire, and what the actor thought was a superficial outlook on the IRA situation.

 In March 1996, Pakula hired screenwriter Robert Mark Kamen to provide rewrites during production.
 Kamen noted the difficulties on set: "They were running out of script to shoot.
 They had a script that wasn't acceptable to either actor.
 Alan [Pakula] didn't start with a script that everyone had signed off on, we were flying blind....It was scary".

 Kamen met with both Ford and Pitt separately to discuss their ideas about improving the script, then he and Pakula would review the material, Pakula would add his own critical comments, and Kamen would go off to write the new scenes.

 Contrary to the rumors that were reported at the time, Kamen insisted that both actors were agreeable to each other.
 "It wasn't the tension between them that made things tense.
-It was the tension each had with their own parts."
+It was the tension each had with their own parts".

 In June 2023, Ford admitted that he was partially at fault for the tension between him and Pitt, stating: "I understand why he wanted to stay with his point of view, and I wanted to stay with my point of view, or I was imposing my point of view, and it's fair to say that that's what Brad felt, it was complicated".